robertmuth/Cwerg/README.md

-Cwerg lightweight compiler backend aimed at experimental programming language implementations that want to avoid heavy dependencies like [LLVM](https://llvm.org).
-It has no dependencies and can directly generate ELF executables for Arm32 and soon Arm64 ISAs.
+Cwerg is a lightweight compiler backend aimed at experimental programming language implementations that want to avoid heavy dependencies like [LLVM](https://llvm.org).
+It has no dependencies and can directly generate ELF executables for Arm32 and Arm64 ISAs.

 The project is very much "work in progress" and  currently consists of: